-- 3. Connected the Meteorologic Model to the subbasins in the study area by selecting the basin model and clicking the Add button as shown in Figure 11.
-Clicked Apply and OK. - Specified the Precipitation Method by selecting Frequency Storm from the list, as shown in Figure 12.
-When HEC-HMS asked "Change precipitation method to Frequency-Based Hypothetical?
-All data will be lost for User-Specified Hyetograph," clicked OK.
+- 3. Connected the Meteorologic Model to the Basin Model by selecting the Basins tab in the meteorologic model Component Editor and switching the Include Subbasins option from No to Yes, as shown in Figure 11. - 4.
+Specified the Precipitation Method by selecting Frequency Storm from the list, as shown in Figure 12.